 Siberian huskies are becoming forever more popular and whether or not they can live happily in a bustling city like New York is a great question.

 Yes!
-Huskies can absolutely live in New York.
+Huskies can live in New York.
 Huskies can adapt to city life just fine, so long as you go above and beyond to meet their daily needs.
-If you live in an apartment you’ll need to balance that with enough time spent outside.
+If you live in an apartment, the husky will need plenty of time outside.

 The article will explain in full detail what to expect and what you need to know.